 If you receive a pooled tip or share your tips with your team, you are only responsible for reporting what you actually bring home.
-For example, if you make $150 for one table but give $40 to the bartender and $20 to the busboy, you only need to report $90 in tips.
-Similarly, if you are the recipient of a shared tip, only report your portion.
+For example, let’s say you make $150 for one table but give $40 to the bartender and $20 to the busser.
+In that case, you will only report the $90 you took home.

 Should I report my tips to my boss or straight to the IRS?

 If you make more than $20 in tips per month, report them directly to your employer.
-This will allow your boss to keep track of expenses and sales, and also help them to correct your tax withholdings.
+This will allow your boss to keep track of expenses and sales, and also help them to correct your tax withholding percentage.